wp-plugins/clickbank-ads-clickbank-widget/readme.txt

 * Accurate affiliate commission tracking
 * Promote almost anywhere in the world
 * Commissions of up to 75% - much higher than other affiliate networks.
 * <a target=_blank href=https://accounts.clickbank.com/public/#/signup/form/key/cid/tnsignup>Join to ClickBank and earn money as affiliate marketer</a>!
+Join to over 100,000 active ClickBank affiliates.

-= Why ClickBank + "ClickBank Affiliate Ads Plugin"? =
+= Why ClickBank + "ClickBank Affiliate Ads" Plugin? =
-* The most powerful alternative to AdSense on the web, get paid massive affiliate commissions per sale instead of tiny amounts per click
+* The most powerful alternative to AdSense on the web, get paid massive affiliate commissions per sale instead of tiny amounts per click.
+The average ClickBank product sells for $41, and the average affiliate commission is $22.50
 * "ClickBank Affiliate Ads" plugin and widget creates graphic ads to display ClickBank keyword-sensitive affiliate ads on your website or blog
 * We have collected a unique database of ebooks with covers from ClickBank marketplace
 * Tens of thousands of ClickBank ebook titles with covers only with our plugin